Bestiary-Builder/Bestiary-Builder/frontend/src/assets/privacy-policy.md

 shared by users with administrative authority who are charged by the community to protect the wiki

 To provide site statistics.
-The Cycle: Frontier Wiki statistically samples raw log data from users' visits.
+Bestiary Builder statistically samples raw log data from users' visits.
 These logs are used to produce the site statistics pages; the raw log data is not made public.